-In conclusion, Ibn Hazm presents an accurate account of the New Testament books showing his ability for the task to which he addresses himself and a scholarly concern to describe his source material.
-As a historian he is at pains to account for, with exactness, the texts he is investigating; he is also keen to furnish evidence of the lack of any sound Isnads, unbroken chains of authorities, in the Christian scriptures.
-This explains his emphasis on the authorship, language, date of composition and provenance of the Four Gospels.
-If they were written by four different men, in different places, and at different times - which all postdate the Ascension of Jesus - and were preserved in two languages they show little evidence of Isnad i.e. transmitting the text by a chain of authorities going back to Jesus without a break, as in the case of the Islamic traditions..
-(87) This last point represents the general Muslim view of Christian Gospels.
+In conclusion, Ibn Hazm in the main presents a surprisingly accurate account of the New Testament books, showing his ability for the task to which he addresses himself and a scholarly concern to describe his source material.
+As a historian he is at pains to account for, with exactness, the texts he is investigating; he is also keen to furnish evidence of the lack of any sound Isnad (unbroken chains of authorities) in the Christian scriptures.
+This explains his emphasis on the authorship, language, date of composition and provenance of the four gospels.
+Even if they were written by four different men, in different places, and at different times - which all postdate the Ascension of Jesus - and were preserved in two languages, they show little evidence of Isnad, i.e., transmitting the text by a chain of authorities going back to Jesus without a break, as in the case of the Islamic traditions.
+(87) This last point represents the general Muslim view of Christian gospels.